-ш First-aid kit
+☐ First-aid kit

+i ii st did kit

 Toolbox

 Candles and matches

 Potassium iodide tablets

 Portable radio, flashlight, extra batteries

 Eva acuation supplies

 This calendar

 Prescription and over-the-counter medications

-Personal health products (shaving cream, toothbrush)
+Personal health products (shaving cream, toothbrush, etc.)

 Necessary foods for dietary restrictions

 Blankets and pillows

 Cash, checkbook, credit cards, important papers

 Items for children (favorite toy, books)

 Change of clothing

 Potassium iodide tablets

 Potassium iodide tablets - In cases where you may be exposed to certain types of radioactivity, the Tennessee Department of Health may direct you to take potassium iodide (KI) tablets.
 These tablets, when taken as directed, may reduce the amount of radioactive iodine absorbed by your body's thyroid gland.
 Should an accidental release of radiation occur, KI will be available at all mass-care shelters.
-However, if you live within five miles of the plant and prefer to have it on hand, you may pick up a supply at the following locations: Rhea County Health Department, 344 Eagle Lane, Evensville, TN, 423-775-7819; or Meigs County Health Department, 389 River Road.
-Decatur, TN, 423-334-5185.
+However, if you live within 5 miles of the plant and prefer to have it on hand, you may pick up a supply at the following locations: Rhea County Health Department, 344 Eagle Lane, Evensville, TN 37332, 423-775-7819; or Meigs County Health Department, 389 River Road, Decatur, TN 37322, 423-334-5185.

-Any questions concerning potassium iodide should be referred to the health departments listed above.
+Any questions concerning potassium iodide, including allergies to iodine or other contraindications, should be referred to the Rhea County Health Department or Meigs County Health Department.